 Gottman Couples' Therapy

 I have completed Level 3 Practicum Training in Gottman Method Couples Therapy and use Gottman Method Couples Therapy in my work with couples.
 The Gottman Method, developed by Drs.
 John and Julie Gottman, is based on thousands of hours of scientific research with real-life couples.
 A comprehensive assessment of the couple’s strengths and areas of opportunity is first conducted.
 Detailed feedback is then shared with the couple.
 Based on the assessment results, various interventions are introduced in order to strengthen the relationship in three, main areas: friendship, conflict management, and creation of shared meaning.
 The Gottman Method can be helpful for couples who are struggling with chronic and perpetual relationship issues and conflict, couples who have “normal” levels of conflict and just want to increase their level of connection and intimacy, or newly committed couples who want to arm themselves with as much knowledge as they can about how to maintain a successful relationship long-term.
 Click here to book Gottman Couples' Therapy or contact me here for more information.
 You can also click here to read my blog about Gottman Couples' Therapy.
-Note: Couples therapy sessions are 80 minutes in length and can be done in-office or online via secure video platform.
+Note: Couples therapy sessions are 80 minutes in length and are currently offered online via secure video platform.

 For more information on the Gottman Method of Couples' Counselling, please click here.